yrahul3910/video-sharing-site/README.md

 * `VideoSelectCard`: A card shown in the upload page to select a video file
 * `VideoUploadCard`: A card shown in the upload page after a file is selected
 * `Feedback`: The feedback form page, including the navbar
+* `Trending`: The page showing the trending videos
+* `TrendingVideo`: A row showing details of one video in the trending page.

 # Style Guides